 Ahold Delhaize brands include Albert Heijn, Etos, Food Lion, Gall & Gall, Hannaford and Peapod.
 One of the local Dutch brands, Albert Heijn, required an agile approach to solution delivery, moving away from a manual process for requesting new servers.
 With the manual process, it usually took several days to deliver a single new server that would be secure and fully compliant with company regulations.

 To speed things up, DXC Technology proposed, built and implemented a self-service portal for Albert Heijn’s IT department.
-The portal is powered by DXC Hybrid and Multicloud services for the VMware platform, a key component of DXC’s IT modernisation program.
+The portal is powered by DXC Hybrid and Multicloud services for the VMware platform, a key component of DXC’s IT modernization program.
 DXC’s platform is a complete cloud solution integrating hardware, software and services into a dedicated enterprise-grade cloud.

-From the self-service portal, users can customise and order servers.
+From the self-service portal, users can customize and order servers.
 Similarly, they can easily provision infrastructure and platform services (IaaS and PaaS), scaling them up or down with just a few clicks.
 Users can also leverage the self-service portal to take snapshots of servers and order data backups and restores.
 The system is integrated with DXC’s back-end IT systems for monitoring and management.

 Faster, lower cost, more secure